-Green Loop Development
+City Loop Development

-A Special General Meeting of members held in December 2021 had approved expenditure from Relevant Funds to allow for redevelopment of the green nine and expansion of the main dam adjoining the Retirement Village in accordance with the Course Master Plan.
-After Brisbane City Council approval was obtained and contractors appointed, the green nine was closed in mid-May to allow works to proceed.
-Membership had closed in the middle of 2021 because of this planned reduction to 27 holes.
+A Special General Meeting of members held in December 2021 approved expenditure from Relevant Funds to allow for redevelopment of the green nine (now known as City Loop) and expansion of the main dam adjoining the Retirement Village in accordance with the Course Master Plan.

+After Brisbane City Council approval was obtained and contractors appointed, work commenced in June 2022 and the Club transitioned to 27 holes.
+Membership had closed in September 2021 in anticipation of the closure of the green nine.